 For American Express Platinum Cardholders:

-For United Co-branded Cards:
+For United Co-Branded Cards:

 - Receive your membership card in the mail (2–3 weeks)

-For Chase Sapphire Reserve:
+For Chase Sapphire Reserve®:

-The 2026 Game-Changer: American Express Centurion Lounge
+The 2026 Game-Changer: American Express Centurion Lounge at Newark

-Common Objections (And Why They're Wrong)
+Common Objections (And Why They're Worth Reconsidering)

 "I don't fly often enough to justify the annual fee"